Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `maintenanceWindow`

 Properties for the maintenence window.
-If provided, "customWindow" property must exist and set to "Enabled".
+If provided, 'customWindow' property must exist and set to 'Enabled'.
 - Required: No
 - Type: object
 - Default: `{}`